lambda123254/SimpleCore/README.md

 This library is not perfect and still in development, there are some features which were already implemented.
 This library meant for simple app.

 Usable function:
-1. Save data (string and integer only for now)
+1. Save data
 2. Show data (first data, last data, and all data only)
 3. Delete data (all data only)

 Future function (in development):
-1. Save data (Bool, Date)
-2. Update data function
+1. Update data function
-3. Delete specific data
+2. Delete specific data

+Supported Save Data Type:
+- String
+- Integer
+- Double
+- Date
+- Boolean

 # Installation
 1. In your app project go to your package dependencies